Head Master of Le Régent Crans-Montana College

 How do you help international students settle in when they first arrive?

 Our pastoral care system based on courtesy and compassion ensures that we are extremely attentive to everyone’s needs.
-This is helped by a low ratio between students/ and teachers, and a stable support system.
+This is also helped by a low ratio between students/ and teachers, and a stable support system.

 What are the main trends in education that you see at the moment?